Germany: Crimes involving child sexual abuse images almost double | DW | 07.11.2021

 The lead defendant was handed a 14-year sentence in July, while his 47-year-old mother was sentenced to five years for her role as an accessory.

-Three men co-accused received sentences ranging from 10 years to 12 years.
+Three other men received sentences ranging from 10 years to 12 years.

 The men filmed their sexual assaults on children and uploaded to the internet what presiding judge Matthias Pheiler called "horrific and deeply disturbing footage."